Hallmark Cards: Copyright lawsuits

 Neil Armstrong sued Hallmark Cards in 1994 after they used his name and a recording of his quote, "That's one small step for a man, one giant leap for mankind" in a Christmas ornament without permission.
 The lawsuit was settled out of court for an undisclosed amount of money which Armstrong donated to Purdue University.
 The case caused Armstrong and NASA to be more careful about the use of astronaut names, photographs and recordings, and to whom he had granted permission.
 For non-profit and government public-service announcements, he would usually give permission.

 On September 6, 2007, Paris Hilton filed an injunction lawsuit against Hallmark Cards Inc., titled Hilton v.
 Hallmark Cards, in U.S. District Court over the unlawful use of her picture and catchphrase "That's hot" on a greeting card.
-The card is titled "Paris's First Day as a Waitress" with a photograph of Hilton's face on a cartoon of a waitress serving a plate of food, with a Hilton's dialogue bubble, "Don't touch that, it's hot." (which had a registered trademark on February 13, 2007).
+The card is titled Paris's First Day as a Waitress with a photograph of Hilton's face on a cartoon of a waitress serving a plate of food, with a dialogue bubble, "Don't touch that, it's hot." (which had a trademark registered on February 13, 2007).
 Hilton's attorney Brent Blakely said that the infringement damages would be based on profits from the $2.49 greeting cards.
 A Hallmark spokesperson said that the card was intended as parody, protected under fair use law.
 The Court of Appeals for the Ninth Circuit reviewed the case and "denied Hallmark's motion to dismiss".
 Hilton and Hallmark Cards Inc. later settled out of court.